 Doug Hallberg, Matt Bristol, and Brian Godfrey are all talented and passionate physical education teachers.
-A few of you might know them, but I somehow doubt it.
-In fact, the three of them live fairly close to one another, and I'm not even sure they all know each other!
+A few of you might know them.
+In fact, the three of them live fairly close to one another, and I’m not even sure they all know each other!
 Which is a shame, because they all have similar success stories to tell.

 Back in Minneapolis as the SHAPE America President, I had the privilege of opening the 2016 National Convention Wednesday General Session.
 In a beautiful new auditorium before an estimated crowd of 2,000-plus physical education and health education professionals, I described the progress we’ve made on our commitment to succeeding with, “50 Million Strong by 2029.”